 The CEO employment agreement was entered as of July 1, 2016.
-Initially, the CEO annual base salary was \$120,000, and for the fiscal year ended September 30, 2023, the annual base salary for Mr. Zhenwu (Wayne) Huang was \$120,016.
+Initially, the CEO annual base salary was \$120,000, and for the fiscal year ended September 30, 2024, the annual base salary for Mr. Zhenwu (Wayne) Huang was \$120,000.
+Upon termination of employment without cause, the Company is required to pay to Mr. Zhenwu (Wayne) Huang an amount as required by the Employment Standards Act 2000 or other such legislation as may be in effect at the time of termination.
+This payment shall constitute the employee's entire entitlement arising from said termination.
+The agreement provides for a non-solicitation period of six (6) months following the termination of employment.